project-idx/templates/svelte-vite/.idx/airules.md

 ## 2. Project Context

 This project is a front-end application built with Svelte and TypeScript, using Vite as the development server and build tool.
+It is designed to be developed within the Firebase Studio (formerly Project IDX) environment.
 The focus is on creating a highly performant application with a minimal footprint, thanks to Svelte's compile-time optimizations.
 This is a standard Svelte project, not a SvelteKit project, so it does not include file-based routing or server-side `load` functions.

+## 3. Development Environment

+This project is configured to run in a pre-built developer environment provided by Firebase Studio.
+The environment is defined in the `dev.nix` file and includes the following:

+- **Runtime:** Node.js 20.
+- **Tools:** Git and VS Code.
+- **VS Code Extensions:** The `svelte.svelte-vscode` extension is pre-installed.
+- **Workspace Setup:** On creation, the workspace automatically runs `npm ci` to install dependencies and opens `src/App.svelte`.
+- **Previews:** The web preview is enabled and configured to run `npm run dev`.

+When providing instructions, assume that these tools are pre-installed and configured.

-## 3. Coding Standards & Best Practices
+## 4. Coding Standards & Best Practices

 ### General
 - **Language:** Always use TypeScript within the `<script lang="ts">` tag.
 - **Styling:** Use scoped styles within the `<style>` tag of Svelte components.
-- **Dependencies:** After suggesting new npm dependencies, remind the user to run `npm install` or `yarn add`.
+- **Dependencies:** The project uses `npm ci` on startup.
+After suggesting new npm dependencies, remind the user to run `npm install`.
 - **Testing:** Encourage the use of Vitest and the Svelte Testing Library for unit and component testing.

 ### Svelte & Vite Specific